VirgilSecurity/virgil-crypto-x/README.md

 - Create a new header file in the Swift project.

-- Name it something like *VirgilCryptoiOS-BridgingHeader.h*
+- Name it something like *BridgingHeader.h*

 - Put there the following line: